 Preserving and expanding LGBT theatre with classic plays, introducting new artistic works and educating the community at large through theatre.

 Singing group promoting musical arts within the LGBT community.

-Sacramento International Gay & Lesbian Film Festival
+Sacramento International LGBTQ Film Festival

-The region’s annual LGBT film festival.
+The region’s annual LGBTQ film festival.

 Sacramento Public Library: Queer Reads